reasonwithoutrestraint/site/Original/My moral understanding.md

 1. Morality is a system of norms administering blame/guilt.
 X is morally wrong = it is rational to blame one for doing X and it is rational to feel guilty for doing X.
 2. Morality is a system of norms promoting social rationality - what actions would be rational when considering as equals the interests of all affected parties.
 3. Morality properties are the natural facts that track and guide our use of moral concepts.
-4. Morality consists in what is entailed from the constituitive features of morality
+4. Morality consists in what is entailed from the constitutive features of morality
     - Morality is a system of norms that no one could rationally reject as a basis for unenforced, informed cooperation.
 5. Moral truth consist in what an idealized otherwise normal agent would morally endorse.
 6. Morality follows from pure rationality